Nebraska Highway 370

-Nebraska Highway 370 (N-370) is an east–west state highway in Nebraska that is 15.98 mi in length.
-It begins at U.S. Route 6 and Nebraska Highway 31 in Gretna, Nebraska and ends at the U.S. Route 75 interchange in Bellevue, Nebraska.
-It is the main east–west road in Sarpy County, Nebraska, which serves the southern Omaha suburbs.
-It is known as the Strategic Air Command Memorial Highway.
+Nebraska Highway 370 (N-370) is an east–west state highway in eastern Nebraska that is 15.98 mi in length.
+Southwest of Omaha, it begins at U.S. Route 6 and Nebraska Highway 31 in Gretna and ends at the U.S. Route 75 interchange in Bellevue.
+Highway 370 is the main east–west road in Sarpy County, which serves the southern Omaha suburbs.
+It is known as the Strategic Air Command Memorial Highway; during the Cold War, nearby Offutt Air Force Base was SAC headquarters for over four decades.